 OPTION: If beer is not your thing, you can consider visiting Okinawa Churaumi Aquarium.
-Don’t forget to take a look at Main Island Enjoy Pass as it gives you access to 12 attractions (including the aquarium) at a very good price.
+Don’t forget to take a look at the Main Island Okinawa Enjoy Pass as it gives you access to 12 popular attractions, including Churaumi Aquarium at a very good price.

 Attraction Info: Orion Beer Factory Tour

 Shopping & Dining in Nago, Okinawa

 After the “happy” tour, we decided that we’ll spend our first night in Nago getting to know the place better.